The stars have aligned and finally, instead of just watching those house hunting shows, it’s your turn to being the search for your first home.

 Trying to save a few hundred dollars for an inspection now can cost you thousands later.
 This is your opportunity to discover any potential problems with the home before you buy.
 The last thing you want is to discover is that there’s an electrical, plumbing, roofing, mold or foundation issue after you move in.

 3. Switching jobs or making a big purchase before closing

 It’s not over until the closing is done.
 Lenders will look at your credit just before closing to make sure your financial situation hasn’t changed.
 Wait until you have those keys in your hand before making any big purchases or career moves.

-Now that you know what to look out for, are you ready to be a homeowner?
-It’s your first home, but it’s not our first mortgage.
-Count on us to help you understand each stage of the process with a USC Credit Union Mortgage.
-With flexible rates and terms that are just right for you, we'll help welcome you home.
+Now that you know what to look for, are you ready to be a homeowner?
+It's your first home but it's not our first mortgage.
+Count on us to help you understand each stage of the process and learn more here.